Secluded 45+ acres with two beautiful, custom, energy efficient homes, two year-round creeks and 3 waterfalls!

-The solar system serving the main house includes 16 panels and a 24 volt industrial battery storage bank as well as an efficient, quiet, back up propane generator.
+The solar system serving the main house includes 12 panels and a 24 volt industrial battery storage bank as well as an efficient, quiet, back up propane generator.
 There is also a micro hydro-electric generator that provided plenty of power in stormy weather, and is now in need of repair.
-Both homes are also tied to the grid with electricity provided by PG&E.
+Both homes are also tied to the electrical grid.

-The second home is a beautiful 650-sq. ft., 1 bedroom/1 bath earthbag house w/a large loft and its own well/power/septic/detached garage/driveway, Seller would love to rent-back the guest house for a few years and co-steward the land but is willing to move, and is also willing to consider creative ownership structures.
+The second home is a beautiful, fire-hardened, 650-sq. ft., 1 bedroom/1 bath earthbag house w/a large loft and its own well/power/septic/detached garage/driveway, Seller would love to rent-back the guest house for a few years and co-steward the land but is willing to move.

 A percentage of the sale will be donated to the Nisenan Ancestral Homelands Reciprocity Program (https://chirpca.org/ancestral-homelands).

 The land that comprises Smiling Owl Preserve was originally part of the summer hunting/gathering grounds of the Nisenan people.
 There is evidence of their stewardship nearby.
 When Nina Allen, the Founder of Smiling Owl Preserve, bought the initial parcel on the edge of Tahoe National Forest in 1997, it had been mined and over logged.
-She removed truck-loads of old car parts and logging and camping equipment.
 Over time, acreage was added and in 2017, her dream of protecting this part of the important Deer Creek wildlife corridor became a reality with the Bear Yuba Land Trust Conservation Easement designation.
 Extensive thinning, chipping, burning and planting of forbs and grasses has started to bring the forest back to health.
 Neighbors have worked alongside each other to improve contiguous parcels for wildlife habitat and fire safety.
 The land is now brimming with insect and bird life that had not been present 20 years ago; deer are bedding down in the meadow and wildlife cams show a plethora of animals walking the paths.

 Nina looks forward to sharing knowledge and experience and inspiring more people to care for/manage land for ecological diversity and resilience.